 The Community Counseling Centers (CCCs) are Christian-based services that provide counseling and assessment services at a low cost to Azusa and the surrounding communities.
 The CCCs offer center-based counseling and school-based counseling.
 Center-based counseling focuses on clients who need therapy for personal issues.
 School-based counseling offers services to students who are academically at-risk due to mental health issues.
 The CCCs serve more than 300 families and 250 adults each month from diverse ethnic backgrounds, including African-American, Chinese, European, and Hispanic.
 The CCCs also provide training for clinical psychology students.
 Appointments are available Monday-Saturday.
 To schedule an appointment or obtain further information, please call (626) 815-5421.

 Winter Shelter Program – Mobile Health Services

 Gateway Ministry enables APU women to reach out to teenage mothers by serving as counselors, tutors, and friends.
 Activities include making crafts and having a baby shower during the fall semester.
-For more information, contact the Office of Ministry and Service at (626) 812-3028.
+For more information, contact the Center for Student Action at (626) 812-3028.